 The Abbazia Di Novacella Schiava hails from the Abbey of Neustift in the town of Novacella north of Bolzano.
 In addition to being an active convent and boarding school, the abbey is a noteworthy producer of quintessential Alto Adige wines — the Schiava being one of 24 wines they make and bottle.
 Here, the Augustinian monks have been making wine for centuries (the abbey dates back to 1142), but as Michael Skurnik Wines (the importer) points out, their “vows of poverty, chastity and obedience to their superiors” are also paired with a directive to support themselves financially.
 Winemaking plays a key part in this.

-I had originally intended to open this bottle while camping a week ago, but I had come down with a sore throat.
-So instead, I was opening it for my parents, who were over for their weekly visit, and staying for dinner.
-We slow-grilled a fig-apple stuffed pork loin, and the lightly fruity and playful Schiava made for a superb match (way better than the chicken-noodle soup we made on the camp stove).
+We served the Schiava with a slow-grilled, fig- and apple-stuffed pork loin, and the lightly fruity and playful Schiava made for a superb match.
 The first few sips revealed very little, but I soon picked up notes of Rainier cherry and a distinct almond extract flavor that put me in the mood for some pie.

 Is there another Italian red wine that can elicit such a mood?
 Not that I can think of.
 Then again, Alto Adige isn’t really “Italian,” is it?
 It is its own thing.
 All the more reason to love it, and its homebody grapes.